Maverick0351a/Oscillink/README.md

 - Code of Conduct: see [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)
 - Webhooks: keep `OSCILLINK_ALLOW_UNVERIFIED_STRIPE` off in production and set `STRIPE_WEBHOOK_SECRET`; the server enforces signature verification and timestamp freshness by default.
 - Secrets: never commit `.env` files.
 Private env YAMLs under `cloud/` are git-ignored by default.

+## Privacy & data handling

+- SDK (local): does not transmit embeddings or content anywhere.
+All computation is in-process.
+- Cloud API: only processes data sent in the request; no training or retention beyond the request lifecycle unless you explicitly enable caching on your deployment.
+- Receipts: if requested, receipts include only derived numeric metrics (energy terms, timings) and a checksum of the lattice state, not raw content.
+- Operators: to avoid accidental retention in logs, ensure request bodies are excluded from logging.
+If enabling Redis/Firestore caches, evaluate your data retention policies and regional storage requirements.

 ## Support & branding